corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Known Issues

 Overriding a job, technology, or civic causes the game to log errors.
-Expect to see fourteen lines in the error.log file similar to these:
+Expect to see twelve lines in the error.log file similar to these:

 ```
 [02:46:07][game_singleobjectdatabase.h:148]: Object with key: miner already exists, using the one at  file: common/pop_jobs/10_agrarian_idyll_lithoid_worker_job_overrides.txt line: 2